-We gather on Sunday Evenings during the pandemic and engage in online Faith Formation
+We gather on Sunday Evenings and engage in online Faith Formation

 Discussion and Community: We meet online every week on Sunday evenings to share the ups and downs of our lives and discuss a (very) short reading about faith.
 We talk about how to find God and meaning in the middle of wherever we are: as Christians, as professionals, as friends and family, as parents, as middle-of-life adults (whatever that circumstance might look like for you).

-Some of the ways we have form and informed our faith:
+Some of the ways we have formed and informed our faith over the years:

 - Hiked Occoneechee Mountain in Hillsborough